wangfowen/owenwangdotcom/_posts/2016-10-20-pathfinding-satisfaction.md

 Generally when we look at search problems, we have one criteria to find the "best" for.
-In life, we care about many things: money, fame, love, happiness, etc. It's impossible to have it all: sometimes the increase of one comes at the cost of another.
-Perhaps to become happier I have to switch to a job that pays less.

-For the sake of simplicity, I'm just going to talk about searching along one spectrum of my desires.
+In life, we care about many things: money, fame, love, happiness, etc. For the sake of simplicity, I'm just going to talk about searching along one spectrum of my desires.
 In reality I'm thinking like this for several facets at once, making trade-offs between which I want more at any given moment.

 The area I currently care most about is satisfaction.
 This could be the subject of a whole other post, but I define it as a combination of happiness and